 [1] Housing.
 If housing is proposed, expected family size by housing type and bedroom count; ranges in expected income and other relevant social data shall be estimated.

-[a] Low/moderate-income housing.
-In developments which include residential units, any provisions for low and/or moderate-income housing shall be identified as to type of housing and bedroom count; state or federal subsidies proposed to be applied for; and indication, if any, from the appropriate agencies including the Winchendon Housing Authority as to its desirability and feasibility in regard to its location, financing, and any operating subsidy.
+[a] Low-/moderate-income housing.
+In developments which include residential units, any provisions for low- and/or moderate-income housing shall be identified as to type of housing and bedroom count; state or federal subsidies proposed to be applied for; and indication, if any, from the appropriate agencies, including the Winchendon Housing Authority, as to its desirability and feasibility in regard to its location, financing, and any operating subsidy.

 [2] Employment.
-In all nonresidential developments and in large residential developments the number and types of job skills to be employed shall be detailed.
+In all nonresidential developments and in large residential developments, the number and types of job skills to be employed shall be detailed.
 This shall include both construction labor and full-time work force when the development is in operation; employment by shift; estimates as to the amount of local labor which is intended to be used.

 (j) Municipal benefit/cost element.
 A primary part of this element shall be an analysis of the net benefit or cost to the Town in dollars, as complete as is practicable.
 This municipal benefit/cost analysis should follow standard and usual procedures and parameters for measuring both the benefits to be derived and costs to be incurred by the Town of Winchendon as a result of the implementation of the proposed development.
 It will be helpful to provide one or more benefit/cost analyses for alternative uses to provide for a basis for comparison.
 Except in unusual cases, or when the construction of a proposed development is scheduled to take place in distinct and separate phases and each phase may be functional and operable without any or all of the others, the municipal benefit/cost analysis may assume full and complete development and occupancy.
 In phased development or in other unusual cases, the Planning Board may require more than one analysis (an analysis for each phase) and/or more than one impact statement.
 This element may also estimate net benefit or costs of non-qualifiable environmental impacts.

 (k) Master Plan element.
 The statement shall detail the compatibility of the proposed development and its alternatives to any established plans of the Planning Board, Conservation Commission, Department of Public Works and other Town and state agencies as applicable.
-If the proposal is not compatible, the reasons therefore shall be detailed.
+If the proposal is not compatible, the reasons therefor shall be detailed.

 D. Existing conditions narrative.
 The application shall include in narrative format complete information on the following: